 What is the key to hearing God's voice?John 10:27 says: "My sheep hear my voice, and I know them, and they follow me."
 We are able to hear God's voice when we are His through salvation in Jesus Christ (John 1:12).
 Those who belong to Jesus Christ have the indwelling Holy Spirit, and He helps us recognize God's truth and His direction in our lives.
 Accurately hearing God's voice is something that we grow in as we mature in the faith.
 Such hearing of God's voice is not to be confused with claims of new revelation from God, but rather refers to communing with God as we relate to Him through Christ.
 Also recognize that sometimes people claim to have heard the voice of God tell them to do something when perhaps it was the voice of their own mind speaking.

 The main way God speaks to us today is through His written Word.
 So the Bible is the first place we should look to hear God's voice.
 Through the Bible, we are able to learn God's character and how He speaks.
-The Word of God was written many years ago, but it is still living and breathing today, because it contains God's words (Hebrews 4:12; 2 Timothy 3:16–17).
+As the written Word of God, the Bible is living and active and useful for us (Hebrews 4:12; 2 Timothy 3:16–17).
 When we read the Bible with a heart seeking understanding, we are actively listening to God's voice.
 The majority of God's will for our lives is already revealed in the Bible; our portion is to obey what God has told us in its pages.
 Everything we think we hear from God must be compatible with what He has already revealed to us.
 For example, if we feel God prompting us to do something, but it contradicts the Bible, that message is not from God.

 God can also speak through other people.
 This can come in the form of a conversation with a friend or counselor (Proverbs 27:17), a message from a pastor (Romans 10:17), or wisdom from godly advisors (Proverbs 15:22).
 Hearing the voice of God from another person(s) can help us to interpret the Bible, helping us see things that we were blind to before, including hidden areas of our own pride or self-seeking motivations.